Loathed New York City bus terminal is bound for an upgrade

 “Everyone knows the bus terminal.
 Very few have anything good to say about it,” Port Authority Executive Director Rick Cotton said.
 “It is way past time that this building be replaced.”

-The new station would be build on top of the existing one, with sleek, glass-walled entrances and added infrastructure to accommodate more buses.
+The new station would be built on top of the existing one, with sleek, glass-walled entrances and added infrastructure to accommodate more buses.
 Ramps that stretch across several blocks would be moved, and a storage building would be built to keep empty buses off the streets.

 Construction could begin in 2024, finish by 2031 and cost as much as $10 billion, the Port Authority said.
 About $3 billion would come from sell rights to build four commercial buildings in the area, including one atop the terminal.